-Welcome to Great Adventures, a fun and exciting program for campers 4 years old and extending to campers 5 years old, entering Kindergarten in the fall.
+Welcome to Great Adventures, a fun and exciting program for campers 4 years old and extending to campers 5 years old, entering Jr. Kindergarten or Kindergarten in the fall.
 Through our weekly themes, children meet new friends, learn to try new things and build their self-confidence.
 Past themes have included Space Race, Going Buggy, Jumping Jungle, Going Green and Carnival.
 This division of Congressional Day Camp also works in a close partnership with parents.
 We strive to ensure appropriate classroom placement and encourage communication about your child’s development over the summer.

 Families can register for any number of combinations that fit their summer.
 We look forward to seeing your camper with us this summer!

 Classrooms: The classrooms used by Great Adventures campers include circle time rugs, dramatic play areas, blocks, fine motor manipulatives, and open ended art supplies.
 Children will use these centers during any free time throughout the day.

 Drop off/Pick up: Because of the young age of these campers, we invite you into our building to drop off your child every morning and help them situate belongings in their cubby before checking them in with their counselor.
 In the afternoon, children will gather in the cafeteria and be escorted to your car.
 Children arriving and/or departing on the bus will be escorted by a counselor.

 Rest time: After a full day of fun in the sun, all Great Adventures campers are given an opportunity to cool down and rest.
 Mats are provided for each child, and parents are welcome to bring in other rest time supplies such as blankets and a stuffed toy.
 Campers are not required to nap, but are asked to stay quiet for their friends who do want to rest.
 A quiet activity will be provided for campers who do not choose to rest after the first 30 minutes.